All Episodes

 What's going on?

-Um what are the Republicans waiting for to impeach Biden?
+What are the Republicans waiting for to impeach Biden?

-You take a pledge to uphold the constitution.
+You take a pledge to uphold the Constitution.

 That's not enforcing the laws of the land.